Theohhhu/theohhhu.github.io/README.md

 # Basic Information
 title: Your Name
 position: Ph.D.
 Student
-affiliation: Your Affiliation
+affiliation: University of Technology Sydney
-email: yourname (at) example.edu
+email: theohsy (at) gmail.com

 # Search Engine Optimization (SEO)
 # The following information is used to improve the website traffic from search engines, e.g., Google.